K-njeru/PayPal-Rest-API-Integration-with-Omnipay/README.md

 4.Prepare the payment request by creating a payment request object with the necessary parameters, such as the amount, currency, and return URLs.
 5.All set-up!!
 NB:
+To switch to live mode you'll need to get live credentials from the paypal official website.